 From Paul Weiss, partners on the deal included Paul Ginsberg and Jeff Marell, mergers and acquisitions; Eric Goodison, bank financing; and Ray Russo, bond financing.

 Spectrum’s shares jumped the most in more than two years.
-The purchase will add 75 cents to 80 cents a share in profit in fiscal 2013, the Madison, Wisconsin-based company (SPB) said yesterday in a statement.
+The purchase will add 75 cents to 80 cents a share in profit in fiscal 2013, the Madison, Wisconsin-based company (SPB:US) said yesterday in a statement.